sonertari/PFRE/README.md

 	;chroot = /var/www

-If you want to use Turkish translations, you should first install the gettext-tools package to generate the gettext mo file:
+If you want to use the Turkish translations, you should first install the gettext-tools package to generate the gettext mo file:

 	# cd /var/www/htdocs/pfre/View/locale/tr_TR/LC_MESSAGES/
 	# msgfmt -o pfre.mo pfre.po